Quick overview:

 You can also find these drivers in the Device Manager using a small hidden setting and can remove them without hesitation.

-1. Click with the right mouse button on Workplace and select Properties.
+1. Right-click on Workplace and select Properties.

-If you now click on the +-icons, dozens of unused driver corpses are revealed.
+If you now click on the + icons, dozens of unused driver corpses are revealed.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.

 On Windows Tweaks you will find time-saving tech guides for PC, software & Microsoft.
 For a stress-free digital everyday life.
-Already we have been "tweaking" Windows since 1998 and just won't stop!
+Already We have been tweaking Windows since 1998 and just don't stop!